Umoru98/remote-job-aggregator/README.md

-# 🚀 Remote Job Scraper & Email Notifier
+# 🚀 Remote Job Aggregator

 ## Table of Contents
 - [About](#about)